kozohosok/gcp-cli-helper/README.md

 - backend: \[\_bind, compute, backend-services, backend]
 - ... and so on.

-changed flags shall be detected after comparing previous settings in cache with current settings.
+changed flags shall be detected after comparing previous settings in cache with current settings in template file.

 no circular dependencies assumed in template file.